The QATSPY Sports Page 4 Golfers

 An Incidental Encounter with a Vietnam POW Hero

-If surviving seven-and-a-half years of mental and physical torture, starvation, and solitary confinement at the Hanoi Hilton wasn’t impressive enough, Colonel Hall shot a 76 in that Pro-Am was just as impressive.
+If surviving seven-and-a-half years of mental and physical torture, starvation, and solitary confinement at the Hanoi Hilton wasn’t impressive enough, Colonel Hall shot a 76 in that Pro-Am that was just as impressive.
 Shooting a 76, was Colonel Hall’s handicap of four (4) before being deployed to Vietnam.

 Even in professional ranks shooting a 76 would have been an outstanding accomplishment for any professional golfer being out of golf for over seven years.
 Colonel Hall’s accomplishment could even be compared with Ben Hogan returning to golf after his vehicle accident in February of 1949.